Pulkit-debug/impledgeTechnologies_Exercise/README.md

       eclipse.<br>
       NOTE: make sure the inpt file is also in the same folder as the .java file.</br></br>
       Now simply just run the code.

  <h1><center>WORKING OF CODE.</center> </h1>

   <hr>
-<p> At the first after we take input from the file we put every string into a list then we sort the list based on the string length in descending order
+<p> At the first after we take input from the file we put every string into a treemap (O(logn)) we pass our custom comparator to sort the treemap according to string length in descending order
    longest string in length will come at the first index and so on.</p>
 <p>Now the main concept of the program is to divide the string into every two possible pair<br>
   - for ex: String = "ratcat" So it will be divided something like ->>   "r  atcat" -> "ra tcat" -> "rat cat"